AdeolaJoseph/Machine-Learning/README.md

 <!-- ## Introduction -->

 👋 Hello!
 Welcome to my **Machine Learning Notebooks** repository! 📚 This repository contains a collection of machine learning notebooks that I implemented during my master's program machine learning course.
 Each notebook represents a laboratory exercise that covers different machine learning techniques and algorithms.
-The notebooks are intended to serve as a personal reference and showcase your mastery of the course material.
+The notebooks are intended to serve as a personal reference and showcase my mastery of the course material.
 Whether you are a beginner or an experienced data scientist, these notebooks can be valuable resources to review and reinforce your understanding of machine learning concepts.

 ## Notebooks Overview